Roy Hattersley: Member of Parliament

 After graduating Hattersley worked briefly for a Sheffield steelworks and then for two years with the Workers' Educational Association.
 He married his first wife, Molly, who became a headteacher and educational administrator.
 In 1956 he was elected to the City Council as Labour representative for Crookesmoor and was, very briefly, a JP.
 On the Council he spent time as chairman of the Public Works Committee and then the Housing Committee.

 His aim became a Westminster seat, and he was eventually selected for Labour to stand for election in the Sutton Coldfield constituency but lost to the Conservative Geoffrey Lloyd in 1959.
 He kept hunting for prospective candidacies, applying for twenty-five seats over three years.
 In 1963 he was chosen as the prospective parliamentary candidate for the multi-racial Birmingham Sparkbrook constituency (following a well-known local 'character', Jack Webster) and facing a Conservative majority of just under 900.
 On 16 October 1964 he defeated the Conservative candidate, Michael J. Donnelly, and was elected with a majority of 1,254 votes; he was to hold the seat for the next eight general elections.

 Journalist

-At first he was Parliamentary Private Secretary to Margaret Herbison, the Minister for Pensions.
+At first, Hattersley was Parliamentary private secretary to Margaret Herbison, the Minister for Pensions.
 His maiden speech was on a housing subsidies bill.
 Still a Gaitskellite, he also joined the 1963 Club.
 He also wrote his first Endpiece column for The Spectator (the column moved to The Listener in 1979, and then to The Guardian).